 Explain briefly, with the help of a neat labelled diagram, how does white light gets dispersed by a prism.

 When white light enters the first surface of a prism, light of different colours due to their different speeds in glass, gets deviated through different angles towards the prism.
-Thus at the first surface of prism, the dispersion of white light into its constituent colours takes place.
+Thus at the first surface of the prism, the dispersion of white light into its constituent colours takes place.

 What do you understand by the term spectrum?